eliastor/terraform-provider-chromedp/docs/data-sources/recipe.md

 subcategory: ""
 description: |-
   Recipe runs list of action sequentially.
   If "screenshot_filename" is set it makes the screenshot after all actions executed.
-          All the actions are list of string where the first string is action name.
+  All actions are list of string where the first string is action name.
   In most cases the second string is selector for the action.
+  The easiest way to get the selector for the element:
+  Open Devtools -> select element in DOM (or right click on the element at page and click "inspect element) -> right click on the element in dev tools: copy -> copy selector.
+  For more information about selectors https://en.wikipedia.org/wiki/CSS#Selector
 ---

 # chromedp_recipe (Data Source)

 Recipe runs list of action sequentially.
 If "screenshot_filename" is set it makes the screenshot after all actions executed.

-		All the actions are list of string where the first string is action name.
+All actions are list of string where the first string is action name.

 In most cases the second string is selector for the action.

+The easiest way to get the selector for the element:

+Open Devtools -> select element in DOM (or right click on the element at page and click "inspect element) -> right click on the element in dev tools: copy -> copy selector.

+For more information about selectors https://en.wikipedia.org/wiki/CSS#Selector

 ## Example Usage